d-meff/FlashcardMaker/README.md

 <h5> Creating View </h5>
   - You can initialize a deck and view which decks have already been created.
+  - You can upload a .csv file as a deck (follow prompts)

 <h5>Editing View </h5>
   - Add cards to existing decks, Delete unwanted decks.